metaopt/torchopt/docs/source/distributed/distributed.rst

 .. warning::

-    The distributed Autograd context is not thread-safe.
+    The distributed autograd context is not thread-safe.
     Users should not use the same context in multiple threads.

 Users can update their single-process training code to distributed training code with minimum changes:

 #.
-Add the distributed Autograd context around the forward and backward passes.
+Add the distributed autograd context around the forward and backward passes.
 #.
 Wrap the functions with :func:`torchopt.distributed.parallelize` to enable parallel execution.
 #.
 Convert the parameters to tensors before sending them over RPC.
 #.
 Replace the ``torch.autograd`` to ``torchopt.distributed.autograd``.